SomMeri/grunt-zip-to-crx/README.md

 > Converts zipped file into chrome extension file (.crx).

 The plugin generates [chrome extension](https://developer.chrome.com/extensions) files (.crx) from zipped projects.
+Chrome extension bundles all its content inside a zipped file.
+The zip file must be signed and signature is distributed along with packed content inside .crx file.

  It is meant to be used together with [grunt-contrib-compress](https://github.com/gruntjs/grunt-contrib-compress#readme) plugin.

-Chrome extension bundles all its content inside a zipped file.
-The zip file must be signed and distributed along with signature inside file with .crx suffix.
-This plugin is not able to generate zip itself, mostly because [grunt-contrib-compress](https://github.com/gruntjs/grunt-contrib-compress#readme) does a good job and is actively maintained.
+This plugin is not able to generate zip itself, mostly because [grunt-contrib-compress](https://github.com/gruntjs/grunt-contrib-compress#readme) does a good job and is actively maintained by grunt team.

 This plugin takes generated .zip file, signs it and